PCS to Vicenza Q&A

 Hawaii to Vicenza

-When planning for an overseas move, or any move, you may feel like punching today in the face - multiple times.
+When planning for an overseas move, or any move, you may feel like punching today in the face.
+It’s just a figure of speech.
 Hang in there - you’re going to Europe; Italy to be exact.
 Just imagine - once you’re there, you can hop a train, a bus, or a plane and get to many amazing places within a short time and a small(ish) amount of money; as opposed to traveling from Hawaii.
 Stay focused on the end goal!
 (To get an idea of what you have to look forward to, check out this video —> Vicenza .)

 There is a plethora of information you need to know when PCS’ing.
 If you’re lucky, you’ll have good contacts to help you get through it.
 The best thing you can do is download a checklist and start months in advance, or as soon as possible.
 Take it upon yourself to ask everyone questions to get the information you desire that is not provided to you.
 I’ve prepared a list of questions and answers (based on our experience as civilians).

 Do I need to save money for travel and moving expenses until I’m reimbursed?

 Who asked this ever?
 Not me.
-I did realize it about halfway through my research though.
 The answer is YES - save up several thousand dollars.
 You may need to pay the credit card bill before you are reimbursed for the expenses or you may need to pay rent before LQA begins.

 Also, you will be expected to come out of pocket for the deposit to move into your new home.
 However, you will get it back at the end of your lease (as long as you do right by the contract).